 Michael knows about the latest scandal first and tells Monica about it over lunch.
 In the bathroom, Monica passes it on to Jane.
 Back in the office, Jane tells Michael about it again.
 After that, Michael goes directly to you.

 If Michael is removed, everyone is pretty much screwed and will learn nothing.
 Monica and Jane are not all that important in comparison, Monica added Jane and Jane didn't add anyone.
 That’s why Michael is the most important informant.

 How do you determine who’s the most valued informant (= marketing channel) in the long run?
 Try to send different employees for a long vacation and observe if the level of information passed on to you dropped off or not.
 If it does– the person on vacation is the one who likes to talk.

 It measures the influence of the movement of the information (= nudging people closer to conversion) to the very next person (= channel).

 It measures the influence of the movement of the information between the next two people because if, for instance, you often talked to Jamie who is mute and couldn’t pass the gossip on to anyone else, the first-order Markov would blame you.
 Not fair!

 WHICH ATTRIBUTION MODEL IS THE BEST?

 Our opinion at Roivenue is that it is the Markov model.
 You don’t necessarily have to trust us, though.
 Just looking at what different models say about your data is often an eye-opening experience.
-In our experience, with some channels you can find up to a 300% (!) difference in how the different models value their contribution.
+We've seen examples where you can find up to a 300% (!) difference in how the different models value contributions.

-Choose for yourself which attribution model you want to trust the most.
+Choose for yourself which attribution model you want to place your trust in.
 Roivenue will allow you to compare all of them.
 Once you decide which is the best, you can switch the whole application and order all metrics to be recalculated with one click of a button.